 But the headline remains–Denisovan brain differences, admixture only showing up in Australia & New Guinea.
 It’s a great recipe.
 I’m just waiting for the next Nicholas Wade article that calls Denisovan admixture “interracial marriage.”

-In the meantime–please be circumspect with Denisovan brain speculations.
+In the meantime–please be circumspect with speculations about Denisovan brains.
 Take care when launching scientific speculation into the media.

 Update November 2012: In addition to the Denisovan complexities described above, see My ancestors, myself by Jonathan Marks, in the recently launched Aeon Magazine.
 Marks writes: “My feeling is that the Denisovans are a reification as well, built from genetic data, biological deduction, and anthropological assumption.”
 It’s a feeling I’ve come to share, as I suspect some of the Denisovan complexities may be a result of our speculative analytical techniques outrunning the archaeology, which may yet have more to reveal on this story.